gibelium/meteor-react-antd-casl/README.md

 This is a small showcase for the usage of [CASL authorization library](https://github.com/stalniy/casl) in a meteor/react environment using the ant-design UI library.
 It demonstrates storing the abilities for each user in the mongoDB users collection and loading them when a user logs in into the app.

 #### Test users
 Within the ContentComponent.jsx the content is then rendered based on the abilities of each user.
-There are three users defined:
+There are three test users defined:
-*  user: admin@demo.ger / password: admin
+*  admin@demo.ger/admin
-*  user: manager@demo.ger / password: manager
+*  manager@demo.ger/manager
-*  user: user@demo.ger / password: user
+*  user@demo.ger/user

 #### Implementation details
 1) The setup of the users, their abilities and storing those information is done in /server/main.js by using the basic meteor/Accounts functionality.